canonical/maas-anvil/README.md

 ubuntu@infra1:~$ maas-anvil refresh
 ```

 This allows passing a new manifest file with `--manifest` for updating configuration options.
+If `--manifest -` is passed, then the manifest is loaded from stdin.

-## Juju permission denied
+#### Juju permission denied

 If you get an error message such as: